sebanc/linuxloops/Readme/Distro-notes.md

 - desktop-autologin: Auto-login into Plasma.
 The gamescope session can be launched within Plasma through the "SteamDeck Session" shortcut (in "Game" section).
 - gamescope-session: Same as the SteamDeck.
 Boots directly into the SteamOS session.
 Plasma can be launched with the "Switch to Desktop" SteamOS option.

-Note: Due to a bug with xdg-desktop-portal-kde, flatpak apps will trigger an "app running in the background" notification.
-Either disable those types of notifications entirely in plasma settings or install flatseal and allow "run in the background" permission.
+Note: Due to a bug with xdg-desktop-portal-kde that has not yet been corrected in the SteamOS repositories, flatpak apps will trigger an "app running in the background" plasma notification.
+Either disable those types of notifications entirely in plasma settings or install flatseal and allow "run in the background" permission for each app.

 ## Tails